The Foundry Problem: World Models and the Missing Liability Framework for Self-Supervised Learning

 The memorization problem sits at the intersection of SSL mechanics and privacy law.

-GDPR Article 17 grants data subjects the right to erasure.
-CCPA provides a parallel right for California residents.
-Neither statute was drafted with neural network weights in mind.
-Both were drafted with databases in mind, records that can be located, identified, and deleted.
+GDPR Article 17 grants data subjects the right to erasure and the CCPA provides a parallel right for California residents.
+But these laws were drafted with databases in mind, records that can be located, identified, and deleted, not weights.

 Whether a latent representation of personal data constitutes “personal data” within the meaning of these statutes is unresolved.
 The Article 29 Working Party’s guidance suggests that data is “personal” if an individual can be identified from it, directly or indirectly.
 If Carlini-style extraction attacks can recover verbatim PII from SSL model weights, the argument that the weights contain personal data in the statutory sense is serious.
 The weights are not merely derived information in the way that an anonymized aggregate is derived information.
 They are, under specific conditions, a reproducible copy.

-Regulators should treat recoverable memorization as per se statutory retention.
+Regulators should, therefore, treat recoverable memorization as per se statutory retention.
 If PII survives in extractable form within model weights, the right to erasure applies.
 The base model provider has an obligation either to demonstrate that memorized content is not extractable or to retrain without the relevant data.
-Neither obligation is cost-free.
-That is the point.

 C. Algorithmic Poisoning and Product Liability

 Backdoor attacks on SSL training sets are documented and reproducible.
 An adversary who can inject a small number of poisoned examples into a training corpus, achievable through contributions to Common Crawl or to widely-used open-source datasets, can install hidden triggers in the resulting model’s latent space.
-When the trigger pattern appears at inference time, the model behaves in a manner the deployer did not intend and cannot readily detect.
+When the trigger pattern appears at inference time, the model behaves in a manner the deployer did not intend and may not be able to readily detect.

-The product liability framing is relatively straightforward.
+The product liability framing here is relatively straightforward.
 Under the Restatement (Third) of Torts, a product contains a manufacturing defect when it deviates from its intended design in a way that renders it unreasonably dangerous.
-A backdoored SSL model deviates from its intended design.
+A backdoored SSL model fits that description.
 The defect is latent.
 It is not detectable through standard evaluation.
 And it can produce serious harm in deployed systems.

 D. Causal Hallucinations and the World Model as Design Defect

 The three risks above involve language models.
-The world model problem extends further, and its physical consequences are more severe.
+The world model problem makes it even more complicated and potentially severe.

-SSL is no longer limited to text.
-Systems such as Sora and JEPA learn world models from video.
-They infer not just semantic relationships but physical ones: how objects move, how forces propagate, how materials deform under stress.
-These are causal world models.
-They represent, in latent space, the developer’s implicit claim about how physical reality behaves.
+SSL is not limited to text.
+Systems such as JEPA learn world models from video.
+They infer semantic relationships and physical ones: how objects move, how forces propagate, how materials deform under stress.
+These are causal world models and they represent, in latent space, the developer’s implicit claim about how physical reality behaves.

 The reasonable alternative is a verified world model.
-A developer who conducts Latent Space Audits on physical representations before licensing a world model for use in robotic or autonomous systems can test whether the model’s causal structure deviates from reality in ways that produce predictable harm.
-A developer who does not conduct those audits and licenses the model anyway has made a design choice.
-Product liability reaches that choice.
+A developer who conducts latent space audits on physical representations before licensing a world model for use in robotic or autonomous systems can test whether the model’s causal structure deviates from reality in ways that produce predictable harm.
+A developer who does not conduct those audits and licenses the model anyway has made a design choice and that is why we have product liability.

 This extends Representational Risk beyond the informational domain.
-A world model is not merely a representation of language.
-It is a representation of causality.
-When causality is wrong and the error is actionable, the foundry metaphor takes on a different weight.
-What is cast in the foundry is not just a biased language map.
-It is, in some systems, a defective model of physical reality that will govern how machines act in the world.
+A world model is a representation of causality.
+When causality is wrong and the error is actionable because it causes harm, the foundry metaphor takes on a different weight.
+What is cast in the foundry is a defective model of physical reality that will govern how machines act in the world.

 Leveraging the AI Data Stewardship Framework

-Continuous Data Vulnerability Management is a Basic Control requiring that pre-training and post-training procedures be “executed, documented, and measured” and that “proven anomaly detection tools are continuously used.”
-Applied to SSL, this control operationalizes the Latent Space Audit.
+Continuous Data Vulnerability Management is a Basic Control.
+It requires that pre-training and post-training procedures be “executed, documented, and measured” and that “proven anomaly detection tools are continuously used.”
+Applied to SSL, this control operationalizes the latent space audit.
 Probing classifiers can test whether a model’s representations encode demographic associations that no annotator reviewed or approved.
 Extraction-based evaluation can estimate memorization risk before a checkpoint is released.
-These are not speculative obligations.
-They describe procedures that the AI-DSF already requires and that SSL developers can implement today.

-To make the Latent Space Audit legally operational, I propose that the AI-DSF require what I call a Representation-to-Risk certification: a documented record, produced before any downstream license is granted, that specifies which categories of representational bias were probed, which PII memorization tests were conducted, and what remediation was applied to identified risks.
-The certification functions as a Safety Data Sheet for the latent space.
-It gives downstream licensees a verified record of what they are inheriting, and it gives regulators and courts a documented standard against which to measure whether the Base Model Provider exercised reasonable care.
+To make the latent space audit legally operational, I propose that the AI-DSF require what I call a Representation-to-Risk certification.
+This would be a documented record, produced before any downstream license is granted, that specifies which categories of representational bias were probed, which PII memorization tests were conducted, and what remediation was applied to identified risks.
+The certification functions as like a material safety data sheet for the latent space.
+It gives downstream licensees a verified record of what they are inheriting, and it gives regulators and courts a documented standard against which to measure whether the Base Model provider exercised reasonable care.
 A provider who cannot produce one has not satisfied the Continuous Data Vulnerability Management obligation.

 The AI-DSF further requires that “data deletion and data unlearning methodologies are readily available and implementable.”
 This is a direct reference to Machine Unlearning, a technical approach to removing specific training examples from a model’s learned behavior without full retraining.
 For the GDPR and CCPA memorization problem, Machine Unlearning is the AI-DSF’s prescribed remediation mechanism.
 A Base Model Provider that has not implemented Machine Unlearning capabilities before encountering a right-to-erasure request has failed a Basic Control obligation.

 Data Provenance Protections is a Foundational Control that “implements safeguards against data poisoning.”
 This is the control that maps directly onto the backdoor attack risk.
 The AI-DSF requires that developers implement guardrails against “unlicensed, unverified, and unintended data sets” and maintain documented data provenance throughout the supply chain.
-A developer who trains on an unvetted Common Crawl corpus without provenance controls has not merely made a poor engineering choice.
-It has failed a Foundational Control that the AI-DSF identifies as necessary for organizations with elevated risk profiles.
+A developer who trains on an unvetted Common Crawl corpus without provenance controls has failed a Foundational Control that the AI-DSF identifies as necessary for organizations with elevated risk profiles.
 SSL developers, who are the Base Model Providers for the entire industry, are precisely that.

 Data Inventory, a Basic Control, governs how dataset diversity and sufficiency are established and monitored, and requires that data licensing requirements are reviewed and complied with prior to dataset ingestion.
-This is the control that addresses the Common Crawl problem at its source.
+This is the control that addresses the Common Crawl problem.
 A developer who ingests Common Crawl without reviewing its licensing status and content quality against a documented standard has bypassed a Basic Control before the SSL process has even begun.

 The downstream relationship is addressed through the AI-DSF’s supply chain standard.
-All supply chain members are subject to a meet-or-exceed requirement that corresponds to the organization’s own policies.
-A Base Model Provider that documents its AI-DSF compliance and makes that documentation available to fine-tuners and deployers enables those downstream actors to verify what they are inheriting.
+All supply chain members are subject to a meet-or-exceed requirement that syncs to the organization’s own policies.
+A Base Model provider that documents its AI-DSF compliance and makes that documentation available to fine-tuners and deployers enables those downstream actors to verify what they are inheriting.
 Without that documentation, fine-tuners and deployers are operating blind.
-The AI-DSF treats this information asymmetry as a control failure, not merely a commercial inconvenience.

 Finally, the AI-DSF explicitly identifies the FTC’s power of algorithmic disgorgement as a consequence of stewardship failure.
 Algorithmic disgorgement means the destruction of the model.
 Not a fine.
 Not an injunction against future conduct.
-The deletion of the asset itself, along with every downstream product built on it.
-A developer who has trained an SSL base model on unlicensed or tainted data and has not followed the AI-DSF’s controls has built its entire model investment on a foundation the FTC can legally dissolve.
-The SSL Safe Harbor proposed below is not merely a litigation defense.
-It is the only mechanism available to a Base Model Provider for protecting a billion-dollar research and development investment from a regulatory delete order.
+The deletion of the asset, along with every downstream product built on it.
+A developer who has trained an SSL base model on unlicensed or tainted data and has not followed the AI-DSF’s controls has built its entire model investment on a foundation the FTC can dissolve.
+The SSL Safe Harbor proposed below is the only mechanism available to a Base Model provider for protecting a billion (+) -dollar research and development investment from a regulatory delete order.
 A company that has not implemented the AI-DSF’s controls before the FTC begins its inquiry has no safe position from which to argue.

 Proposed Liability Model: The SSL Safe Harbor